calebdwilliams/tetraco-llc/src/concentrates/map-name-tetra-12-description-a-concentrated-water-soluble-amine-salt-of-an-extremely-versatile-imidazoline-and-a-quaternary-amine-excellent-water-wetting-additive-very-good-pipeline-and-gas-transmission-corrosion-inhibitor-concentrate-fi.md

 ---
 name: TETRA 12
-description: A concentrated water soluble amine salt of an extremely versatile imidazoline and a quaternary amine.
+description: A! concentrated water soluble amine salt of an extremely versatile imidazoline and a quaternary amine.
 Excellent water wetting additive.
 Very good pipeline and gas transmission corrosion inhibitor concentrate.
 Finished blend acts as an extender enabling product to migrate with water in water wet